 In this case, the application is quite obvious, a sharp next to the note C indicates that you should play C#.

-In this case, the application is really obvious; a sharp beside a C indicates that you should play C#.
-Pay attention in one important detail; this “#” works for the whole bar line!
-So, if you have another C in the same bar line, this one will also be sharp (despite it is not indicated).
-And the next bar line will not have any changes.
-Remember that: the accidentals have power only in the bar line that they are inserted!
+Pay close attention to just one detail, this “#” is for the whole bar!
+Therefore, if you have another C in the same bar, it will also be sharp (although it is not indicated).
+The neighboring bar will not change.
+Remember: The alterations only have power in the bar in which they are inserted!
 The logic is the same for flats.

-Observation: bar line is the space between two vertical bars | |.
-We will talk more about this when we explain about rhythm in the sheet music.
+Note: Bar is the space between two vertical bars | |.
+We will talk more about them when we explain the beats and times in sheet music.

 Go to: Piano Fingering

-Back to: sheet music guide
+Back to: Sheet music guide